-Moore, a Republican, was the representative for Pennsylvania's 3rd congressional district from 1915 to 1921.
+Moore was the representative for Pennsylvania’s 3rd congressional district and was a Republican.
+He served from 1915 to 1921.

 From Dec 1906 to Dec 1919, Moore missed 543 of 1,651 roll call votes, which is 32.9%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Dec 1919.
 The chart below reports missed votes over time.